-3.4.1 There is little robust evidence from pioneer programmes in the UK to support the introduction of accountable care systems to the NHS: by NHSE's own admission, these programmes have been of short duration and provided only small sample sizes.^{lii}

-3.4.2 Ribera Salud hospitals using the Alzira model in Valencia (see Appendix One) claim to have higher patient satisfaction rates, lower staff absenteeism numbers, shorter average lengths of stay, lower waiting times and lower capitation costs than competitors.
-However, robust evidence is hard to find: reliable financial and contract information is limited,^{liii} and there are concerns about the objectivity of data from Ribera Salud.^{liv} Notably, in 2013, after analysing data from a wide variety of public records covering 2000 - 2009, the union UGT-FSP blamed Alzira model management failures for thousands of premature deaths in one year alone.^{lv} of ACOs are in the Medicare Shared Savings Programme (MSSP), run by the Centres for Medicare and Medicaid (CMS).
-Claims to save money are contentious: the ACOs are in a onesided risk-sharing scheme with the CMS, which means that ACOs can keep the savings they make, but any losses are covered by the CMS and ultimately by the US tax payer.^{lix}
+- 3.4.1 There is little robust evidence from pioneer programmes in the UK to support the introduction of ACOs or ICSs to the NHS: by NHSE's own admission, these programmes have been of short duration and provided only small sample sizes. - 3.4.2 Ribera Salud hospitals using the Alzira model in Valencia (see Appendix One) claim to have higher patient satisfaction rates, lower staff absenteeism, shorter average lengths of patient stay, lower waiting times and lower capitation costs than competitors.
+However, robust evidence is hard to find: reliable financial and contract information is limited, liv and there are serious concerns about the objectivity of data from Ribera Salud.
+Other concerns include that in 2013, after analysing data from a wide variety of public records covering 2000 - 2009, the union UGT-FSP blamed Alzira model management failures for thousands of premature deaths in one year alone.

-3.4.3 In the US, ACOs are still at an early stage of development but, so far, there is mixed evidence about performance.^{Ivi Ivii} For example, research shows that while the majority of ACOs are able to make quality improvements, reducing costs has been more difficult.^{Iviii} The majority
+3.4.3 In the US, ACOs are still at an early stage of development but, so far, there is mixed evidence about performance.\(^{\text{Iviii}}\) For example, research shows that while the majority of ACOs are able to make quality improvements, reducing costs has been more difficult.\(^{\text{lix}}\) The majority of ACOs are in the Medicare Shared Savings Programme (MSSP), run by the Centres for Medicare and Medicaid (CMS).
+Claims to save money are contentious: the ACOs are in a one-sided risk-sharing scheme with the CMS, which means that ACOs can keep the savings they make, but any losses are covered by the CMS and ultimately by the US tax payer.\(^{\text{lx}}\)

 Finally, the very different contexts in which the NHS and US health care system operate (not least the different levels of funding), and the lack of a standard model of care makes it difficult to extrapolate from the US experience or learn from cross-national experience more generally.
-As researchers from Manchester Business School put it, "Care is needed to avoid unwarranted inferences that this [ACO] policy will deliver the claimed benefits of lower costs whilst maintaining sustainable quality."^{Ix}
+As researchers from Manchester Business School put it, "Care is needed to avoid unwarranted inferences that this [ACO] policy will deliver the claimed benefits of lower costs whilst maintaining sustainable quality."
+Ixi

-3.5 Unrealistic expectations 3.5.1 ST 3.5.1 Partnerships (or subsequently accountable care systems) will have to rely heavily on the co-operation of all organisations within each partnership.
-Yet in Sept 2017, a survey showed that only one of 56 organisations involved in ST Partnerships believed that full joint working would be achieved in the next five years.^{lxi}
+3.5 Unrealistic expectations

+3.5.1 ST Partnerships (and their successors, ICSs and ACOs) are expected to rely heavily on the co-operation of all their member organisations.
+Yet in Sept 2017, a survey showed that only one of 56 organisations involved in ST Partnerships believed that full joint working would be achieved in the next five years. lxii

-3.5.2 ST Partnerships and their successors also have to introduce a new form of financial control (a shared control total),^{lxii} in which financial risk is shared across the whole local health system: individual providers within the system must set aside their own interests and allow any surpluses they make to be used to offset losses elsewhere within the system.
+3.5.2 ICSs and ACOs also have to accept a new form of financial control (a system control total), lxiii in which financial risk is shared across the whole local health system: individual providers within the system must set aside their own interests and allow any surpluses they make to be used to offset losses that have been run up elsewhere within the system.
+Failure to keep to the overall control total will mean no transformation funding from NHSE for the whole system.
 In effect, each provider will police the spending of its partners.
-As, increasingly, many providers within an accountable care system could be private companies whose first priority must be to make profit, they are unlikely to put aside their own interests for the good of the whole, especially as some NHS providers will be in deficit.^{lxiii} Alternatively, this system runs the risk that public funding will support private companies operating at a loss.
+As, increasingly, many providers within ACOs or ICSs could be private companies whose first priority must be to make profit, they are unlikely to put aside their own interests for the good of the whole, especially as some NHS providers will be in deficit.
+Lxiv Alternatively, this system runs the risk that public funding will be used to support private companies operating at a loss.